Advanced Spinal Treatment for Wellness

 Correcting the Nervous System

-Utilizing a very precise system of analysis, which is based on math and physics, doctors are able to calculate the precise reduction pathway and corrective force necessary to gently bring the head, neck and atlas back into alignment (represented by the correction arrow when you click on the animation) with very little force and no “twisting” or “popping” of the neck.
+Utilizing a very precise system of analysis, which is based on math and physics, doctors are able to calculate the precise reduction pathway and corrective force necessary to gently bring the head, neck and atlas back into alignment with very little force and no “twisting” or “popping” of the neck.
 In fact, most patients don’t even feel the adjustment.
 As the correction in the upper neck is achieved the entire body is brought back into balance as stress on posture nerves feeding the brain stem is relieved.
-This is why people with problems even in the lower part of their body respond well to an atlas correction.
+When the nervous system is functioning properly the innate intelligence within the body is improved and health can be restored.

 A Lasting Difference

-The upper cervical misalignment is the most complex and difficult region of the spine to align, but when correction is achieved the results can be simply amazing.
-Patients notice changes throughout their entire body as normal alignment and posture is restored.
+The upper cervical misalignment is the most complex and difficult region of the spine to realign, but when correction is achieved the results can be simply amazing.
+Patients notice changes throughout their entire body as normal nervous system function is achieved.
 It takes a tremendous amount of training to deliver a precise atlas adjustment.
 Dr. Surasky is the only neurologist in the United States who is trained to perform an atlas adjustment.